jina-ai/jina/docs/cookbooks/clean-code/index.md

-# Cookbook on Clean & Efficient Code
+# Writing Clean & Efficient Code with Jina

 Jina is designed as a lean and efficient framework.
 Solutions built on top of Jina also mean to be so.
 Here are some tips to help you write beautiful and efficient code.